iVyper/Password-Generator/README.md

 # Password Generator
-Password Generator is a Python script that creates a secure, random password based on user-defined criteria.
-The program prompts the user for the number of letters, symbols, and numbers to include in the password, then generates a password by randomly selecting characters from predefined lists.
-This tool is ideal for anyone looking to quickly generate a strong password for personal use.
+The Password Generator is a Python script designed to create a secure and random password based on user-defined criteria.
+The program prompts the user for the number of letters, symbols, and numbers to include in the password.
+After generating a preliminary password with the specified components, it shuffles the characters to further randomize the order, enhancing password security.
+This tool is ideal for anyone looking for a quick way to create strong passwords tailored to their needs.

 ## Features

 - **Customizable Password Length:** Define the number of letters, symbols, and numbers to be included.
 - **Randomized Character Selection:** Uses Python's random module to ensure each password is unique.
 - **User-Friendly Interface:** Simple command-line prompts guide the user through the process.
-- **Secure Output:** Generates a password with a mix of character types to enhance security.
+- **Advanced Shuffling:** Randomizes the order of characters in the generated password for added security.

 ## Installation